 As the Chain Valley and Mannering pit tops and mining areas were previously located within separate Colliery holdings and operated under separate approvals (and associated conditions) granted under the EP&A Act, operations, separate risk assessments have previously been undertaken.
-Table 3.1 summarises the multiple environmental risk assessments which have been completed since 2014 pertaining to the domains applicable to this MOP.
+Table 3.1 summarises the multiple environmental risk assessments, which have been completed since 2014 pertaining to the domains applicable to this MOP.
+Prior to the exploration drilling program a comprehensive Health, Safety, Environment and Community risk assessment will be completed to identify, assess and manage associated risks.
+This risk assessment will help form the basis of the Delta Coal Activities and Minor Surface Infrastructure Management Plan which is a requirement of the recent modifications.